JakubIwaniec/parking_learning/readme.md

 ### Observation Space

-The observation space consists of a 6-dimensional Box:
+The observation space consists of a 6-element array:

 -  X-coordinate of the car
 -  Y-coordinate of the car